 For 50+ years and counting James has engaged all aspects of popular (and sometimes un-popular) music styles, including jazz, rock and roll, blues, Latin, big band, funk and many others.
 This diversity of styles continues to enrich and inform his musical vocabulary.

 In the pursuit of jazz, James has performed with such notables as George Garzone, Phil Wilson, Jimmy Mosher, John Carlson, Tim Haggens, Steve Swallow, Carla Bley, Bobby Shew, Victor Mendoza, Anthony Cox, Willie Pickens, Robin Eubanks, Benny Wallace, Kenny Wheeler, Ray Anderson, Ben Allison, Felipe Salles, David Sanborn, Mark Walker, and many more.

 Dreier now leads his own Latin jazz band Ritmocano, His album “Familia, A Latin Jazz Journey” with this group and others was released in the spring of 2014 on Realtown Records.
 In 2020 Dreier, along with Ritmocano and numerous Iowa musicians, released “Iowa Friends, Cuban Music.”
 Both CDs are available through CDbaby.
 Dreier also performs with the Beaker Brothers, 3 Dawgs and a Bone, and The Fabulous Trutones (based out of Waterloo/Cedar Falls, IA).

-An Associate Professor of Instruction in Jazz Studies at the University of Iowa, Mr. Dreier teaches Jazz Improvisation for Drum Set, Jazz Ensembles and Jazz Cultures in America and Abroad.
-He also directs the Latin Jazz Ensemble.
+An Emeritus professor (having retired from teaching in 2022) at the University of Iowa, Dreier taught Jazz Improvisation for Drum Set, Jazz Ensembles and Jazz Cultures in America and Abroad.
+He also directed the Latin Jazz Ensemble from 2001 – 2022.